Rickkwa/ansible-user-management/tests/README.md

 ## New Test Case

+Test cases consists of 2 components.

+1. Ansible playbook to prepare and execute the role.
+2. Pytest file to verify the state of the container after running the role.

+### Ansible playbook test

 Create a new test case file in `cases/<test-name>.yml`.
-Test cases should follow the following principles:
+The test case should follow the following principles:

-* Filename should be meaningful, and use dashes (-) to delimit words.
+* Filename should be meaningful to the test, using dashes (-) to delimit words.
-* First line of the test case file should contain a description of the test (as comments).
+* The playbook should have some comments at the top to describe the test.
+* Use `pre_tasks` to do any setup for the test, and use `tasks` to actually execute the role.
 * The test should not rely on variables defined in the role.
 Instead, the test should override the variables.

-* The test case should be split into 3 parts (with comments in the file indicating each part)
-    * **Setup** stage which prepares your variables, and/or environment
-    * **Run** stage which imports and runs the role
-    * **Verification** stage which checks the changes were made correctly
+### Verification using Pytest

+Create a new test case spec file in `cases/<test-name>_spec.py`.
+The `<test-name>` should match the one for the corresponding ansible playbook file so that the CI can associate the two.
+Make use of the `pytest` testing framework with the `testinfra` plugin to write your verification.

-After creating the test case file under `cases/`, the travis ci should automatically pick up the test case and run it against all environments.
+After creating the test case files under `tests/cases/`, the travis ci should automatically pick up the test case and run it against all environments.